Skeletal, Muscular, Tendon, Ligament and Joint Problems:

 There are many different types of physical therapy, some orthodox, some unorthodox, and the individual must really make up his own mind as to which is most suitable and which technique works best and which the body responds best to.
 Some work on the muscles, tendons and skeleton (and thus indirectly on the energetic system).
 Some work on the muscles themselves.
 Some work on the body's energetic system, which in turn can alter muscle tone and skeletal alignment to varying degrees (indirectly but in some cases profoundly, some energetic treatments are better at this than others).
 I have chosen to include a broad range of treatments to discuss in this section, not strictly those that are optimum for skeletal, muscle or tendon problems.
 I will only describe those fields I have direct experience of and can personally endorse, and over time and exposure to new techniques and new information, will update this section accordingly.
 Many energetic/physical treatment therapists are in this field because they care about people and are often very interested in their clients and are surrogate agony aunts, who can listen to your problems and lend a sympathetic ear and be your friend.

 Because of the complex nature of severity of many energetic problems in CFS sufferers or those with related conditions, a few sessions may not be enough, and it is likely that a large number of regular sessions are required to make any real progress.
 The effectiveness of course depends on the therapy.
-Many therapies, such as bio-energy healing and body stress release, may still be effective after a large number of sessions, but appear to be at their most effective for the first 5 times or 10 times when the body first experiences them.
+Many therapies, such as body stress release, may still be effective after a large number of sessions, but appear to be at their most effective for the first 5 times or 10 times when the body first experiences them.
 After this the body will probably still respond to the treatments, but probably not as greatly as it used to.
-Of course, the responsiveness of the body varies between individuals.
+Of course, the responsiveness of the body varies between individuals and the individual's energy levels.
 It may therefore be sensible to use such treatments at the appropriate time, when you believe that conditions are such that they will be most effective.
 For example, if you have chronic nutritional deficiencies, harmful micro-organism overgrowth or toxicity issues, then it is best to deal with these prior to commencing such a course of treatment.
 Otherwise you may 'waste' the 'optimum window' for such treatments and also your own money.
 However, as said above, this varies between individuals.

 The body in CFS patients and those with related conditions tends to be very run down, and the muscles very unresponsive, so what works best at one time may not work best later on during treatment, and responsiveness to different treatments varies between individuals.
 So unless you are getting consistently positive results over time with any particular therapy, do not feel that you need to stick to it alone out of loyalty.
 Try a few different therapies and see what works best for you.
 Each type of therapy may have its place for specific applications.
 Often, combinations of different types of treatment may help, as the muscles are exposed to slightly different stimulation.
 It really depends on the exact nature of the problem, the therapies and the actual practitioners themselves.
 Links to various therapy association home pages for those listed below and also other therapies not discussed on this page can be found on the CFS links page in the Physical Therapy section and Other Approaches section, where you can find a registered practitioner in your country/area or read more about it.